How to Use a Paint Sprayer

 - Periodically clean off the nozzle tip.
 Finally, as you’re working it’s a good idea to clean off the nozzle tip every once in a while.
 Since the paint is so fine coming out of the gun, it can dry really quickly on the nozzle tip and cause issues with your spray pattern.
 Don’t get too caught up in this, but do wipe it off with a cloth every now and then to remove any dried paint.
 You should especially do this if you step away from the project for any length of time!

 Before we dive in, a quick note: you should always use the appropriate cleaning material for whatever you were spraying.
-If you were using latex-based materials (which is the vast majority of what I work with) you just need warm, soapy water, and if you’re using oil-based materials you’ll need to clean with mineral spirits.
+If you were using latex paint (which is the vast majority of what I work with) you just need warm, soapy water, and if you’re using oil-based paint or stain, you’ll need to clean with mineral spirits.

-Finally, once everything is dry you can re-assemble it and put it back into the storage box until you need it again!
+Leave everything out for a while to fully dry.
+Then, you can re-assemble it and put it back into the storage box until you need it again!

-I’ll also mention one more time that you should always bust out the instruction manual when you’re cleaning!
+I’ll also mention one more time that you should always bust out the manufacturer’s instructions when you’re cleaning!
 The directions are so incredibly thorough, and they have great graphics to help you stay on track.
 It’s really helpful and will ensure you are always properly cleaning your spray gun.

 Okay, now that we’ve walked through the basics of how to use a paint sprayer, let’s answer a few common questions.